Free Will Essay

 Determinism and Free Will

 One cannot argue the point of the existence and or non existence of free will without discussing determinism.
 Determinism is the belief that our actions are predetermined by previous actions, even things that have occurred thousands of years ago.
 If I do A, then B, C and D will also occur.
 And I have done A because someone else has done Z. This theory seems to make sense, as you can examine in your own life and realize that decisions, events, and actions all occur because of a prior event.
 For example, I am a student, because I am a student I am assigned to write this paper, I write the paper.
 Why am I a student, because I desire knowledge and skills, why do I want more knowledge and skills?
-Because I wish to have a better understanding of the world around me, and more qualifications, for a better job.
+Because I wish to have a better understanding of the world around me.
 Why?
 Society says that is good.
-In order to receive a job, even a considered blue collar type job, such as, an assistant manager at Rite Aid you are required to have an Bachelors Degree along with experience.

 My decision to go to school does not only affect myself.
 I am free to attend school if my family is not negatively affected, I have to keep a good grade point average, I have to be registered by the appropriate time, and do the work that is assigned in order to maintain good standing and continue to attend.
 Just because it is my will to attend school, it is anything but free.